JavaScript is required

 • not downloaded or transferred to personal devices or unauthorised cloud storage.

-Early Learning Victoria centre staff are responsible for ensuring that visual records containing images of children are:
+Early Learning Victoria centre staff are responsible for ensuring that visual records with images of children are:

 • clearly named and organised by date and purpose